 Ask your doctor to use this picture to show you where the cancer is.

-The anus is the end of the digestive (die-jess-tiv) tract – the path food moves through as it’s used by the body.
+The anus is the end of the digestive tract – the channel that food moves through as it’s used by the body.
 Solid waste (poop) comes out of the anus.

 There are many types of anal cancer.
-Some are rare.
+Most are rare.
 Your doctor can tell you more about the type you have.
-Below are the medical names for the most common types of anal cancer.
-(Carcinoma is another name for cancer.
-It’s pronounced CAR-sin-O-muh.)

-Squamous cell cancers (SKWAY-mus sell can-sur): Most anal cancers are this type.
-These tumors start in the cells that line the inside of the anus and have grown into the deeper layers of the anus.
+The most common type is called squamous cell cancer.
+This type of tumor starts in the cells that line the inside of the anus and have grown into the deeper layers of the anus.

 Some anal cancers cause no symptoms at all.
-But symptoms of anal cancer can be: changes in your poop, bleeding, itching, and pain or a lump at the anal opening.
-The doctor will ask you questions about your health and do a physical.
+But symptoms of anal cancer can include changes in your poop, bleeding, itching, and pain or a lump at the anal opening.
+The doctor will ask you questions about your health and do a physical exam.
 The doctor will also look at your anus and may put a gloved finger inside to check for lumps.
 (This is called a rectal exam.
-The rectum is the part of the large intestine right above the anus.)
+The rectum is the part of the large intestine that connects to the anus.)

 If signs are pointing to anal cancer, more tests will be done.
 Here are some of the tests you may need:

-Anoscopy (a-NOS-koh-pee): For this test, a hollow tube about 4 inches long (called an anoscope) is covered with a gel and gently put into the anus and rectum.
-A light inside this tube lets the doctor see the inside of the lower rectum and anus.
+Anoscopy: For this test, a hollow firm tube about 3 to 4 inches long (called an anoscope) is covered with a gel and gently put into the anus.
+A light at the end of this tube lets the doctor see the inside of the lower rectum and anus.
+A sample of tissue (a biopsy) can be taken and then tested in the lab.
+You will be awake for this test, but it should not hurt.

-MRI: Uses radio waves and strong magnets instead of x-rays to make detailed pictures.
-This test may be used to see if nearby lymph nodes (limf nodes) are swollen, which might mean the cancer has spread there.
+MRI scan: This test uses radio waves and strong magnets instead of x-rays to make detailed pictures.
+This test may be used to check the nearby lymph nodes or the liver for cancer spread.

 Chest x-ray: X-rays may be done to see if the cancer has spread to the lungs.